Sootpaws/progressive-image-format/README.md

 Progressive Streamable Image (or PSI) is a proof-of-concept lossless image format that allows the image to be displayed at progressively higher resolutions while being loaded.
-This prevents the "dial-up" effect where media loads from top to bottom, potentially hiding more relevent portions until the top part loads.
+This prevents the "dial-up" effect where media loads from top to bottom, potentially hiding more relevant portions until the top part loads.
 Additionally, if the image is being displayed at a significantly lower resolution to the source data, loading can be stopped or deprioritized once the image has been loaded to a high-enough resolution, potentially saving a